AGL Investors Have Opportunity to Lead agilon health, inc. Securities Fraud Lawsuit

-LOS ANGELES, May 16, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against agilon health, inc. ("agilon" or the "Company") (NYSE: AGL).
+BENSALEM, Pa., May 17, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against agilon health, inc. ("agilon" or the "Company") (NYSE: AGL).

 Class Period: April 15, 2021 – February 27, 2024